 The Chapel celebrated its 200 year Anniversary on July 6th 2014.
 In 2016 it looked as though the Chapel was coming to the end of it's life but we came together in prayer and discussion to find a new vision of bringing God to our community.

-Due to this we decided to transform our ministry and Marton Methodist Church is now considered a new venture for the Wolds and Trent Circuit, having relaunched at the beginning of 2017.
+We decided to transform our ministry and Marton Methodist Church relaunched at the beginning of 2017.

 - 3-4pm Afterschool Activity Club (Marton Primary School Children), Marton School

 - 6:30-8pm Youth Club (11+), Marton Chapel (October-March) Marton Field (April-September)

 - 2-3:30pm Adult "Youth Club" at Marton Chapel

 - 5pm Messy Church (Children and their families), Marton Chapel [First Friday of each month]

 - 5pm Open Church All Welcome, Marton Chapel [All other Fridays]

 The church now has a focus on Children and Youth, working alongside Lincolnshire Youth Mission.
 We see this Youth work as offering young people the opportunity to build important personal and interpersonal skills, gaining self-confidence and self-esteem.